 What to Know Before You Make Your Disneyland Reservation

 With safety a top priority, you'll find some new policies in place throughout the Disneyland Resort.
-Disneyland requires masks and temperature checks, among other new health and safety measures, including limiting capacity in theme parks, in Downtown Disney, on attractions, on transportation and in restaurants.
-(Here are full details about the health and safety policies and what to expect during the Disneyland reopening.)
+Disneyland no longer requires masks for unvaccinated guests.
+Here are full details about the health and safety policies and what to expect during the Disneyland reopening.
 Before you make your Disneyland reservation, there are a few important things to remember:

 - You must have valid theme park admission to make a reservation.

 - You'll make a reservation for a specific park.

 - If you have an eligible unused Disneyland ticket from before the closure, the expiration date will be updated prior to the parks' reopening.
 At that time, you will be able to link your ticket to your Disney account in the Disneyland app or online to see the new expiration date.